Football at the 2000 Summer Olympics

-The football tournament at the 2000 Summer Olympics started on 15 September.
+The 2000 Football at the Summer Olympics tournament at the 2000 Summer Olympics started on 13 September.
 The men's tournament is played by U-23 (under 23 years old) national teams, with up to three over age players allowed per squad.
 Article 1 of the tournament regulations states: "The Tournaments take place every four years, in conjunction with the Summer Olympic Games.
 The associations affiliated to FIFA are invited to participate with their men's U-23 and women's representative teams."